 In addition to the fare delivery main game, each game has its own minigame collection designed to test your driving skills in wacky, surreal challenges (such as using your car as a bowling ball to get a series of strikes against pins or trying to score a home run off a huge baseball).

 - Attract Mode: "Hey, hey, hey!
-Are you ready to have some fun?
+Ready to have some fun?
 I got some kicking music, and I'm ready to see you drive!
-Get those coins out of your pocket, throw them in the machine, and let's get started!
+Get those coins out of your pocket, throw 'em in the machine, and let's get started!
 CRAZY TAXI!"

 - Bare Your Midriff: A lot of the characters leave their midriffs on show, although it's mostly the men.
 Only one of the three female characters in the series - Mrs. Venus - doesn't bare her midriff.
 Gena and Cinnamon, however, both wear tops that leave their navels on show.